 Pumpkin seeds are a great source of dietary fibre.

-A diet high in fibre not only promotes good digestive health but has been reported to have a positive effect on health including lower risk for developing coronary heart disease, stroke, hypertension, diabetes and obesity (1).
+A diet high in fibre not only promotes good digestive health but has been reported to have a positive effect on health including a lower risk of developing coronary heart disease, stroke, hypertension, diabetes and obesity (1).

-High fibre food also makes you feel fuller longer on fewer calories.
-Great for weight watchers.
+Furthermore, high-fibre food makes you feel fuller longer with fewer calories.
+Great for Weight Watchers.